TIIF-Bench: How Does Your T2I Model Follow Your Instructions?: Construction of TIIF-Bench

-\textbf{New Evaluation Dimensions}.
-To extend evaluation beyond conventional instruction-following skills, we introduce three novel dimensions: text rendering, style control, and real-world scenario prompts. (i) \textbf{Text rendering} evaluates a model’s ability to accurately reproduce complex typographic elements, using prompts sourced from the \emph{Lex-Art} corpus \cite{zhao2025lexartrethinkingtextgeneration}. (ii) \textbf{Style control} assesses the model’s capacity to adhere to high-level artistic directives, with prompts manually curated from leading AIGC creator communities. (iii) \textbf{Designer-level} prompts involve complex instructions that incorporate practical constraints and domain-specific knowledge, also collected through manual annotation.
-The text rendering and style control dimensions are included in the \textbf{Advanced Following} set, while the designer-level prompts constitute the \textbf{Designer Level Following} set.
+\textbf{New Dimensions}.
+To extend evaluation beyond conventional capabilities, we introduce three additional dimensions: \textit{text rendering}, \textit{style control}, and \textit{designer-level prompts}. (i) \textbf{Text rendering} evaluates a model’s ability to reproduce typographic elements, using prompts sourced from the \emph{Lex-Art} corpus \cite{zhao2025lexartrethinkingtextgeneration}. (ii) \textbf{Style control} assesses the model’s capacity to follow high-level artistic directives, with prompts curated from leading AIGC communities. (iii) \textbf{Designer-level prompts} involve complex instructions that incorporate practical constraints and domain-specific knowledge, collected through manual annotation.
+The text rendering and style control dimensions are grouped into the \textbf{Advanced Following} set, while the designer-level prompts form the \textbf{Designer-Level Following} set.

 \textbf{Length Augmentation}.
-Finally, for each generated prompt, we leverage GPT-4o to construct a corresponding long-form variant by expanding the content through natural language paraphrasing and stylistic elaboration, while faithfully preserving its original semantics.
-The meta-prompt that guides GPT-4o to expand the original instruction can be found in Sec.~\ref{sec:Meta Prompt for Length Augmentation}.
+Finally, for each generated prompt, we construct a long-form variant by expanding the content through natural language paraphrasing and elaboration, while faithfully preserving its original semantics.

+\textbf{TestMini Subset}.
+Following the above pipeline, the full bench contains 5,000 prompts and 12,074 binary questions.
+Detailed statistics on question-list lengths and entity densities are provided in the \textbf{Appendix}.
+For efficient evaluation, we further construct a subset of \textbf{554 prompts} and \textbf{1446 binary questions}.
+Carefully sampled to maintain balanced category proportions, it achieves higher semantic uniqueness than the full benchmark as illustrated in Fig.~\ref{fig:other-bench-analyze}.